vert-x/vert-x.github.io/docs_md/core_manual_java.md

 If you want to receive packets you need to bind the `DatagramSocket` by calling `listen(...)` on it.

-This way you will be able to received `DatagramPacket`s that was send the address and port on which the `DatagramSocket` listens.
+This way you will be able to receive `DatagramPacket`s that were sent to the address and port on which the `DatagramSocket` listens.

 Beside this you also want to set a `Handler` which will be called for each received `DatagramPacket`.